GameFoundry/bsf/Documentation/Manuals/Native/utilities.md

 bs_frame_clear(); // Frees memory for both buffers
 ~~~~~~~~~~~~~

-You can also create your own frame allocators by constructing a @ref BansheeEngine::FrameAlloc "FrameAlloc" and calling memory management methods on it directly.
+You can also create your own frame allocators by constructing a @ref bs::FrameAlloc "FrameAlloc" and calling memory management methods on it directly.
 This can allow you to use a frame allocator on a more global scope.
 For example if you are running some complex algorithm involving multiple classes you might create a frame allocator to be used throughout the algorithm, and then just free all the memory at once when the algorithm finishes.

-You may also use frame allocator to allocate containers like @ref BansheeEngine::String "String", @ref BansheeEngine::Vector "Vector" or @ref BansheeEngine::Map "Map".
-Simply mark the frame as in the above example, and then use the following container alternatives: @ref BansheeEngine::String "FrameString", @ref BansheeEngine::FrameVector "FrameVector" or @ref BansheeEngine::FrameMap "FrameMap" (other container types also available).
+You may also use frame allocator to allocate containers like @ref bs::String "String", @ref bs::Vector "Vector" or @ref bs::Map "Map".
+Simply mark the frame as in the above example, and then use the following container alternatives: @ref bs::String "FrameString", @ref bs::FrameVector "FrameVector" or @ref bs::FrameMap "FrameMap" (other container types also available).
 For example:

 ~~~~~~~~~~~~~{.cpp}
 // Mark a new frame